-Performance p.a. in EUR since fund's launch (2/28/2002) to 10/31/2023
+Performance p.a. in EUR since fund's launch (2/28/2002) to 2/28/2025 in % p.a.
+1 year 3 years 5 years 10 years since fund's launch Fund -1.99 8.74 14.58 15.05 8.08

-The performance of the tranche R (T) / income-retaining unit certificates with payment of capital gains tax is representative of the performance of all other tranche R income classes (income-distributing unit certificates and income-retaining unit certificates without payment of capital gains tax).
+The performance of the unit class R (T) / income-retaining unit certificates with payment of capital gains tax is representative of the performance of all other unit class R income classes (income-distributing unit certificates and income-retaining unit certificates without payment of capital gains tax).

-The following graphic shows the annual performance of the investment fund's tranche RZ (T), income-retaining unit certificates with payment of capital gains tax, in EUR up to the cut-off date 12/31/2022.
+The following graphic shows the annual performance of the investment fund's unit class RZ (T), incomeretaining unit certificates with payment of capital gains tax, in EUR up to the cut-off date 12/31/2024.